Museum of Maritime Pets

 Two decades later, a Newfie named Wallace stopped a mutiny on the U.S.clipper ship Dreadnought simply by standing up and placing his paws on the mutineer.

-Visit our Facebook Page to view a video of Leo.
+Visit our YouTube channel to view a video of Leo.

 Porpoises and Dolphins

-Featured in the following video footage: Spinner porpoises, Chinese White Dolphins and other porpoises and dolphins.
+Featured in the following video footage: Spinner dolphins and Chinese White Dolphins

 These marine mammals (cetaceans) are closely related to whales.
 There are 40 species/subspecies of dolphins and only 6 of porpoises.
 Though they may appear similar at first glance, these mammals have many physical and social differences.
 Both are extremely intelligent and have large, complex brains.